Reciprocity By Country Search

 - A letter from the applicant's current employer indicating that they have no objection to the applicant's departure.

-If there is a Bahrain Embassy where the applicant resides, the can contact the Bahrain Embassy to complete the necessary formalities.
+- If there is a Bahrain Embassy where the applicant resides, they can contact the Bahrain Embassy to complete the necessary formalities.

 Available.
 Write to: Officer in Charge, Prison Division, Manama Prison, P.O.
 Box 13, Manama, State of Bahrain.